 Upon arrival to the UAE, you should find alternative accommodation in which you can exercise self-quarantine for 14 days.
 By the end of this period, you should provide an official medical report of good health to the AUD Health Center.
 You should also present your passport with your arrival date.
-Once you are cleared by a health practitioner following a 14-day quarantine, you can settle back into your dorm room.
+Once you are cleared by an AUD health practitioner following a 14-day quarantine, you can settle back into your dorm room.

 - Can I return to the residence halls if I checked-out prior or during the Spring break but I remained in the UAE?

 If you were in the UAE during the Spring Break, you may return to the dorms but will be required to provide proof, (passport or other documents as requested) that you did not travel internationally.